dotnet/EntityFramework.Docs/entity-framework/core/get-started/install/index.md

 <a name="cli"></a>

-### Get the CLI tools
+### Get the .NET Core CLI tools

 .NET Core CLI tools require the .NET Core SDK, mentioned earlier in [Prerequisites](#prerequisites).

-The `dotnet ef` commands are included in current versions of the .NET Core SDK, but to enable the commands you have to install the `Microsoft.EntityFrameworkCore.Design` package:
+The `dotnet ef` commands are included in current versions of the .NET Core SDK, but to enable the commands on a specific project, you have to install the `Microsoft.EntityFrameworkCore.Design` package:

  ``` Console
 dotnet add package Microsoft.EntityFrameworkCore.Design